 - 1 cup of lemon juice (about 4 large lemons)

-1 Heat 1 cup of water and 3/4 to 1 cup of granulated sugar in a small saucepan until the sugar has completely dissolved.
-Add the zest of 2 lemons and 1 Tbsp of light corn syrup into the sugar water (also called simple syrup).
+1 Make simple syrup: Heat 1 cup of water and 3/4 to 1 cup of granulated sugar in a small saucepan until the sugar has completely dissolved.
+Add the zest of 2 lemons and 1 Tbsp of light corn syrup into the sugar water.
 Bring to a simmer, then remove from heat and let cool.

-2 Juice enough lemons (about 4) to produce 1 cup of lemon juice.
+2 Add simple syrup to lemon juice: Juice enough lemons (about 4) to produce 1 cup of lemon juice.
 Strain out any pulp.
 Add the simple syrup to the lemon juice, straining out the lemon zest as you pour the syrup into the juice.